r-devel/translations/Home.md

 All output in R (such as messages emitted by stop(), warning(), or message()) is eligible for translation, as are menu labels in the GUI.

 ## Roles
 We use the [dedicated reviewers](https://docs.weblate.org/en/latest/workflows.html#dedicated-reviewers) workflow on Weblate.
-We currently manage 3 roles in the platform
+We currently manage 3 roles in the platform.
+Languages without dedicated reviewers have their translations directly approved without review.
 ### Translators
 Every registered user on Weblate can act as a translator.
 A [peer reviewer](https://docs.weblate.org/en/latest/workflows.html#peer-review) can add suggestion(s) to the Weblate, however, the suggestion(s) would need approval from the dedicated reviewer(s) before it is accepted as a translation.
 ### Admins / team leaders